blarney-lang/five-alive/README.md

 ```

 For GHC 9.2.1 or later, [ghcup](https://www.haskell.org/ghcup/) can be
 used.

-If you're working in simulation only, and have trouble meeting
+If you have trouble meeting any of the above dependencies, and are
-any of the dependencies, you can simply enter a docker shell:
+working only in simulation (not on FPGA), you can simply enter a
+docker shell:

 ```sh
 make shell